Garton agrees Sussex contract extension

 Sussex all-rounder George Garton has signed a contract extension.

-The 24-year-old, who was called up to England's One Day International squad for the games with Sri Lanka in June, has signed what the club call a "multi-year" deal at Hove.
+The 24-year-old, who was called up to England's one-day international squad for the games with Sri Lanka in June, has signed what the club call a "multi-year" deal at Hove.

-Garton helped Southern Brave win The Hundred and featured in Sussex's run to the T20 Blast semi-finals.
+Garton helped Southern Brave win the men's Hundred and featured in Sussex's run to the T20 Blast semi-finals.

 In August he agreed a deal to play for Royal Challengers Bangalore in the Indian Premier League until October.

-"He's a hugely exciting cricketer that contributes with bat and ball and in the field across all formats," Sussex's County Championship and One-Day coach Ian Salisbury told the club website.
+"He's a hugely exciting cricketer that contributes with bat and ball and in the field across all formats," said Sussex's County Championship and one-day coach Ian Salisbury.

 "Players like that are huge assets who are in high demand and it's brilliant that Garts is staying with us at his boyhood club."